muratk5n/thirdwave/en/README.md

 ---

-Reverse correlation between median house price in US and the interest rate.
+Reverse correlation is visible.
 We wee the brief 2018 rise in rates, and housing prices falling.

 ---